 The operator of the Market is the Australian Energy Market Operator (AEMO).
 The operation of the Market is governed by the Wholesale Electricity Market Rules.
 The Market Rules cover the roles and functions of the AEMO and guide the operation of the Wholesale Electricity Market.

-The ERA’s role with respect to the WEM, includes:
+The ERA’s role includes:

 - monitoring market participant behavior

 - undertaking reviews required by the Market Rules

 - providing an annual report to the Minister for Energy on the effectiveness of the WEM and